sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 ### Part 5: _Conclusion_

-If I had to the hobby project that gave me the most grief—and simply because its documentation is so decentralised and obscure—it would be NES development.
+If I had to pick the single hobby project that has given the most grief—and simply because its documentation is so decentralised and obscure—it would be NES development.
 I think, honestly, that this is a shame.
-The practice of teaching and learning about concepts like memory management and computer architecture can be enhanced and made fun by simply relating it back to these very real, historical practices.
+The practice of teaching and learning about concepts like memory management and computer architecture can be enhanced and made fun by simply relating it back to these very real, nostalgic, and thus relatable, practices.
 At least, for a lot of us who grew up with video games from the NES, SNES, and even Nintendo 64 era, being this intimately acquainted with the machines that brought us so much joy makes us appreciate them even more.

 You will surely have noticed that what I have talked about in this lecture is but a small part of what went into creating this ROM (the complete version can be found [**here**](https://github.com/sebastianromerocruz/CASSETTE.nes)).
 If you would like to know more about my journey in self-learning NES development, click [**here**](https://github.com/sebastianromerocruz/famicom-6502).
 Either way, I hope you have enjoyed yourself.
 Thank you for listening 💜.